fkie-cad/pcapFS/README.md

 To speed the access up, an index is created when a PCAP is mounted for the first time.
 This takes almost the same time as opening a PCAP with Wireshark.
 After the index is created, we can use it for all further operations.
 Moreover, the index can be used to mount the PCAP any time later making the data available almost instantly.

+# Protocols and Decoders
+In pcapFS each protocol and decoder is implemented as a *virtual file*.
+These virtual files store references into other virtual files or directly into the PCAP, which are used to read their data.
+Currently the following protocols and decoders are supported:

+- raw TCP and UDP
+- HTTP 1.1
+- FTP
+- SSL (currently decryption is limited)
+- DNS
+- XOR

 # Getting pcapFS
 We do not provide any precompiled packages yet.
 This is mainly because a lot of the dependencies of pcapFS are also not